 Text Box:

-Several items have changed in the text box as compared with the previous border sheet.
+Some items have changed in the drawing sheet text box as compared with the previous border sheet.
 The font sizes have been made more consistent (generally 3/32”).
-There is not an “Approved By:” attribute but there is a “Submitted By:” attribute.
 The “ISSUE DATE” is the project issue date (“Project Issue Date” parameter on the “Project Parameters” dialog box.
+The previous “File Name” and “File Number” parameters have been changed to Optional parameters to be used by the designer/project manager.
+The “File Number” box title is now controlled by the “Alternate_Info_Title 1” parameter, the field parameter is the “Alternate_Info 2”.
+The “File Name” box is set by the parameter “Alternate_Info_Title 2” and the field is “Alternate_Info 2”.

-To simplify the Project and Sheet titles several previous attributes have been deleted.
+Note: To simplify the Project and Sheet titles several previous attributes have been deleted.
 To create a multiline project title for example, the user can create a multiline text title in notepad and copy and paste into the Revit project information dialog box.
 Revit does not allow the user to directly put carriage returns in the text box.

 The sheet title uses the Revit parameter “Sheet Name” for the top line and will not accept any carriage returns.
 A second line has been created called “SHEET_TITLE_1”.
 This parameter does accept additional lines if external text is copied and pasted into the text box for the parameter using the dialog box.